Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 - preparing for showings

-Here’s the shift that fixes this:
+Here’s the shift that fixes it:

-A fixed asset workflow has two rules:
+A fixed-asset workflow has two rules:

 - Your job is execution.
-Fill in the blanks.
-Publish.
-Move on.
+Fill in the blanks, publish, move on.

 What becomes the hero